sipa/writeups/uniform-range-extraction/README.md

 ```

 Note that for the final extraction it is unnecessary to update the state further, and the normal fast range
-reduction *extract* function can be used instead.
+reduction *fastrange* function can be used instead.
 It is identical to the above routines, but with the `*x =` line
 and (if present) the `uint64_t lower64 =` line removed.

 ## Use as a random number generator?